 Full-Time Faculty Positions Requested Expected Outcomes if Granted and Expected Impact if Not Granted If applicable, briefly indicate how the requested resources will link to achieving department action steps based on SLO assessment.
-None N/A N/A department action steps based on SLO assessment.
 None N/A N/A b.
 For instructional resources including equipment and materials, please list the exact items you want to acquire and the total costs, including tax, shipping, and handling.
 Include items used for instruction (such as computers, furniture for labs and centers) and all materials designed for use by students and instructors as a learning resource (such as lab equipment, books, CDs, technology-based materials, educational software, tests, non-printed materials).
 Add rows to the tables as necessary.
 If you have questions as to the specificity required, please consult with your division dean.
 Please list by priority.

-Classified Positions Requested Expected Outcomes if Granted If applicable, briefly indicate and Expected Impact if Not how the requested resources Granted will link to achieving
+Classified Positions Requested Expected Outcomes if Granted and Expected Impact if Not Granted If applicable, briefly indicate how the requested resources will link to achieving department action steps based on SLO assessment.
+None N/A N/A